vegaprotocol/documentation/docs/releases/overview.md

 This work was done in issue [6095 ↗](https://github.com/vegaprotocol/vega/issues/6095).

 #### Use the latest local snapshot as default behaviour when restarting a node
 The best experience for restarting a node is to load from the highest possible block before the node was stopped.
-This is most important when a node was started using state-sync and the tendermint block store does not contain enough history to replay the chain from zero.
+This is most important when a node was started using state-sync and the tendermint block store does not contain enough history to replay the chain from block zero.
 To avoid any issues with not being able to reply from block zero, the default behaviour is now to always start from the most recent local snapshot.
 This work was done in issue [5442 ↗](https://github.com/vegaprotocol/vega/issues/5442).

 #### Return the key on `session.list_keys` endpoint on wallet API version 2
 With the introduction of the [V2 wallet API](../api/vega-wallet/v2-api/get-started) there is now added security in order for a dApp to request metadata that can be used by the user to label a key in wallet and dApp, thus preventing data being leaked unintentionally.
 This work was done in issue [6139 ↗](https://github.com/vegaprotocol/vega/issues/6139).